Francisco Tongio Liongson: The Philippine Revolution

-From the ashes of war
+Aftermath of the Philippine-American War

 By 1903, Liongson's parents, Capitan Midiong and Apung Laly, had since died; leaving behind agricultural landholdings ravaged by war.
 Faced with the tasks of salvaging the remnants of his inheritance and of supporting the inquilino families under his care, the doctor assumed the mantel of the gentleman farmer and entrepreneur, and realized that the young nation's economy needed serious restructuring and help.
 On August 8, 1905, at a public hearing for the reduction of tariffs on sugar and tobacco, Liongson submitted a paper on the petition to establish an agricultural mortgage bank and tariff reduction.
 He highlighted the great need for the insular government to relieve planters from the current depressed condition of agriculture.
 It was the beginning of his role as one of the sugar industry's spokespersons.
 Consequently, the U.S. Congress enacted the Agricultural Bank Act (Public Act No. 243) in 1906 providing the establishment of the Agricultural Bank of the Philippine Government, the precursor of the Philippine National Bank, which was subsequently created to replace the former institution in 1916.
-Tariffs were gradually phased out beginning with the Payne Aldrich Act of 1909 until its complete removal in 1913 with the Underwood Tariff Act.
+Tariffs were gradually phased out beginning with the Payne-Aldrich Act of 1909 until its complete removal in 1913 with the Underwood Tariff Act.
 The consequent prosperity resulted in a robust economy leading to among others the expansion of sugar crop production and milling capacities.

 In January 1918, a group of large-scale sugar planters gathered in San Fernando, Pampanga to organize a central sugar mill financed from native capital.
 The group included Jose de Leon, Augusto Gonzalez, Francisco Liongson, Honorio Ventura, Tomas Lazatin, Tomas Consunji, Francisco Hizon, Jose P. Henson, and Manuel Urquico.
 At that time, foreign capital financed the construction of new centrals, and the conservative Pampanga planters considered it risky to mortgage their lands to the Philippine National Bank in order to finance the mill.
 Biting the bullet, the Pampanga Sugar Development Company (PASUDECO) was incorporated in April 1918 and began its first full milling operations in 1922.
 However, "on the first milling season in 1920 the planters paid up not only their crop loan but their original debt to the Bank."